dynatrace-oss/barista/documentation/barista-content.md

 - tags: list of tags; used to group pages by topic and for search
 - related: list of ids to related Barista-pages

-### Additional properties

-These properties are only needed for some special use cases.

-- baristafilename: Set this property if the readme's filename is not what the path should be in Barista, e.g. add `baristafilename: 'contribute'` if the file is called `CONTRIBUTING.md` but the path should be `.../components/contribute/` in the end.

 ## Content

 ### Structure